LeeHounshell/iOS-calculator/README.md

 piazza.com this summer.

 This is a RPN style programmable Calculator.
-The Calculator posted here is functionally extended from assignment 2 with variable equation support.
+The calculator posted here is functionally extended from CS193P assignment 3.
+This calculator supports variable equations and equation graphing (for equations defined using the 'X' variable).
-Each of the variable buttons may hold an equation (that can reference other equation variables).
+Each variable button may hold an equation (that can reference other equation variables).
-This lets you do complex variable substitutions for up to 6 equations.
+This lets you do complex variable substitutions with up to 6 equations.
+Note that for graphs using 'X' in the main equation, any defined program stored in 'X' is not used in graph generation.

 ![RPN iOS-calculator](http://harlie.com/images/iOS-calculator.jpg)